 I’d really love it if you voted for my chicken tikka masala chili in the Simply Organic #ChooseMyChili challenge!
 Click here and let everyone know that you, too, think everything should be chicken tikka masala-inspired!

-- 5 Tbsp. ghee or refined coconut oil
+- 5 tablespoons refined coconut oil or ghee

 - 2 medium white onion diced